egis/JavaForSmallTeams/style/010_use_a_consistent_code_layout.md

 How variables, methods and classes are named plays a big role in how readable it is:

 * Keep package name and paths short if only for making command line and GitHub navigation easier
-* Keep variable names to below 30, DO NOT USE Hungarian notation
+* Keep variable names to below 30 characters, DO NOT USE Hungarian notation
 * Do not use Abbreviations or Acronyms except for the few globally accepted: i, j, doc, prop, util, exec
 * Keep method parameters count low, and avoid boolean parameters.
 Use a DTO when necessary